.NET 1.1C# Compound Assignment Operators

 The Assignment Operator

-The use of the basic assignment operator (=) was reviewed in the third part of the C# Fundamentals tutorial.
-This operator is used to assign a value to a variable.
-We have used this operator in every part of the tutorial since so no further explanation is necessary.
+The basic assignment operator (=) was reviewed in the third part of the C# Fundamentals tutorial.
+This operator is used to assign value to variables.
+We have used the operator in every part of the tutorial since, so no further explanation is necessary.

 Compound Assignment Operators